-Violence related behaviour - Only three Our Watch program evaluations measured influence on violence related behaviour.
-Two-thirds of evaluations reported 'no' positive influence on violence behaviour, while one-third reported 'indicating' positive influence on violence behaviour.
+Violence related behaviour - Only three Our Watch program evaluations measured influence on violence behaviour, while one-third reported 'indicating' positive influence on violence behaviour.
 However, those reporting 'no' positive influence argue that these results could be due to an increased awareness of abusive and unhealthy relationships not an increase in their prevalence.
 All three programs targeted populations directly and indirectly through influencers (e.g., teachers etc.).
 However, only one of these measured violence behaviours in both groups, and it reported 'indicating' positive influence on both groups.
 Note, this finding should be read in conjunction with the evaluated program type summaries (Appendix 5b, tables 20 & 23) that note that few programs were funded and designed to have the scope, reach, and longevity to influence such long-term goals as behaviour change in the public.
 This finding raises a consideration for the future, that Our Watch and the DSS move beyond the formative process evaluation of pilot programs, in order to provide an opportunity to conduct research and evaluation into the influence or impact on behaviours, attitudes, and knowledge in the general public of longer-term programs.

 Other behaviours - A total of 13 Our Watch program evaluations measured other non-violence related types of behavioural outcomes (see Table 12, Appendix 5 for a typology of 'other behaviours').
 Among them seven reported 'suggesting' positive influence and one a mix of 'suggesting' and 'no' positive influence.
 A further three reported 'indicating' positive influence and one a mix of 'indicating' and 'no' positive influence.
 Finally, only one program evaluation reported 'no' positive influence.
 Evaluations that targeted their population directly reported a mix of 'indicating' and 'suggesting' positive influence on other non-violence behaviours.
 Evaluations that only indirectly targeted their target populations through influencers (e.g., parents, teachers, journalists) predominantly reported 'suggesting' positive influence on other non-violence behaviours.
-However, evaluations that targeted their target population both directly and indirectly reported a range of influence from 'indicating' to 'suggesting' to 'no' positive influence on other non-violence related behaviours.
-It is worth noting that only two evaluations that target their population both directly and indirectly had outcome findings for both target and influencer groups.
-In both cases they reported 'no' positive influence on other behaviours for the influencer group, but for the target group one reported 'suggesting' positive influence and the other 'indicating' positive influence.
-Thus, showing these two programs had more influence on the target group than the influencers of that target group.
+However, evaluations that targeted their target population both directly and indirectly had outcome findings for both target and influencer groups.
+In both cases they reported 'no' positive influence on other behaviours for the influencer group, but for the target group one reported 'no' positive influence on the target group these two programs had more influence on the target group than the influencers of that target group.